divine-architect/TCM-Docs/README.md

 The utility commands provide basic utility functions for conversions and encoding/decoding.
 Here are the available utility commands:

 - `/utility unit_convert`: Easily convert between different units.
 Supported units include length, weight, volume, temperature, and more.
-- `/utility base_convert`: Convert numbers between different number bases.
+- `/utility binary to hex to octahedral to decimal`: Convert integers between different bases
-- `/utility encode`: Encode a string using different encoding schemes.
-- `/utility decode`: Decode an encoded string using different encoding schemes.

 ### Processing